berry-lang/berry_doc/docs/source/en/Chapter-2.rst

 ^^^^^^^^^^^^

 The Boolean type (boolean) is used for logical operations.
-It has two values ``true`` and ``false``, which represent the two true values (true and false) in logic and Boolean algebra.
+It has two values ``true`` and ``false``, which represent the two truth values (true and false) in logic and Boolean algebra.
 The Boolean type is mainly used for conditional judgment.
 The operands and return values of logical expressions and relational expressions are all boolean types, and statements such as ``if`` and ``while`` all use boolean types as conditional checks.

 In many cases, non-boolean values can also be used as boolean types.